MrJuantastic/JuanAvalos/content/posts/2020-01-the-dark-zone.md

 You desperately try to look for a sign to calm your fears.\
 Any little thing to get you of this slippery slope.\
-Right when you are about to accept defeat, a little ball of sunshine appears\
+Right when you are about to accept defeat, a little ball of sunshine appears.\
-as your pet cuddles right next to you to give you warmth and hope.\
+Your pet cuddles right next to you to give you warmth and hope.\
-They remind you that you are not on your own\
+They remind you that you are not on your own,\
 and help you navigate out of the dark zone.

 Your pet looks at you with their eyes full of wonder,\